RelativeSpade/RelativeSpade/README.md

 ### Hello there 👋,
-I go by Spade, however do to the username "Spade" being taken on the majority of sites i wish to register on i usually end up as "RelativeSpade", "IAmSpade", or "spadespadespadespadespadespade" and will ususally respond to any of them
+I go by Spade, however do to the username "Spade" being taken on the majority of sites i wish to register on i usually end up as "RelativeSpade", "IAmSpade", or "spadespadespadespadespadespade" and will ususally respond to any of them i've been learning development and coding on and off since early 2020, while it scurrently a hobby for me I do intend to hopefully get a job doing it in the future
 - 🔭 I’m currently working on Voxel Rendering
 - 🌱 I’m currently learning C++ Game Development, and furthering my Skript knowledgge
 - 👯 I’m looking to collaborate on Skript Projects, im always looking to learn new things and doing projects help me learn